 What is better than tariffs?
 Faster permitting

-Effective October 1, 2024, the federal government will implement a 100% surtax (tariff) on all Chinese-made EVs, accusing China of subsidising its EV industry, giving its car makers an unfair advantage.
+Effective October 1, 2024, the federal government began implementing a 100% surtax (tariff) on all Chinese-made EVs, accusing China of subsidising its EV industry, giving its car makers an unfair advantage.
 This includes electric and certain hybrid passenger automobiles, trucks, buses, and delivery vans.
 Canada also plans to impose a 25% duty on Chinese steel and aluminium.

 I am sorry to rain on the federal government’s parade, but tariffs do not help make goods more affordable, and consequently they do not help consumers.
 Affordability is the main concern for Canadian consumers.